What is Mons Pubis Reduction?

 The Procedure

-Mons pubis reduction, or pubic mound reduction, is a procedure for reducing the fatty area above the genitals of both men and women.
+Mons Pubis Reduction, also known as pubic mound reduction, is a surgical technique designed to reduce the fatty tissue located above the genital region in both men and women.

-Mons pubis reduction can be done under general anaesthesia or local anaesthesia with sedation depending on the extent of the surgery.
-The local anaesthesia with sedation is for cases when a small amount of tissue needs to be eliminated.
-General anaesthesia is required when this surgery is combined with another invasive procedure, such as a tummy tuck.
+This procedure can be performed under either general anesthesia or local anesthesia with sedation, contingent on the extent of the surgery.
+Local anesthesia with sedation is typically employed when minimal tissue removal is required.
+General anesthesia becomes necessary when combining this surgery with other invasive procedures, such as a tummy tuck.

 Recovery

-Patients should wear a support or compression garment for 2-3 weeks after the procedure.
+Strenuous exercises or activities should be avoided for about six weeks post-surgery.
+Wearing a support or compression garment for 2-3 weeks after the procedure contributes to optimal healing.

 Possible complications